Race and health: Multifactorial polygenic diseases

 Many diseases differ in frequency between different populations.
 However, complex diseases are affected by multiple factors, including genetic and environmental.
 There is controversy over the extent to which some of these conditions are influenced by genes, and ongoing research aims to identify which genetic loci, if any, are linked to these diseases.
 "Risk is the probability that an event will occur.
 In epidemiology, it is most often used to express the probability that a particular outcome will occur following a particular exposure."
 Different populations are considered "high-risk" or "low-risk" groups for various diseases due to the probability of that particular population being more exposed to certain risk factors.
 Beyond genetic factors, history and culture, as well as current environmental and social conditions, influence a certain population's risk for specific diseases.

 Disease progression

 Racial groups may differ in how a disease progresses.
-Different access to healthcare services, different living and working conditions influence how a disease progresses within racial groups.
+Different access to healthcare services, different living and working conditions influence how a disease progresses within racial groups in the United States.
 However, the reasons for these differences are multiple, and should not be understood a consequence of genetic differences between races, but rather as effects of social and environmental factors affecting.